sugiany/blender_mmd_tools/README_en.md

 * Use MIP map for UV textures
     * Specify if mipmaps will be generated
     * Please turn it off when the textures seem messed up
-* Influence of .sph textures
-    * Specifies the strength of the sphere map <a></a>
-* Influence of .spa textures
+* Influence of .sph textures and influence of .spa textures
-    * Specifies the strength of the sphere map <a></a>
+    * Used to set the diffuse_color_factor of texture slot for sphere textures.

 ### Import Motion
-Imports some motion from a .vmd file for the currently selected armature/bones
+Apply motion imported from vmd file to the Armature, Mesh and Camera currently selected.
 * Scale
     * Recommended to make it the same as the imported model's scale
-* Margin <a></a>
+* Margin
-    * The margin frame for the physical simulation.
-    * If the initial position of the motion is far away from the origin, physical simulation will collapse because the model would move the moment when the motion begins.
-    To work around this behavior, insert a blank space between the timeline start and motion the beginning of the blender.
-    * There is also the effect of stabilizing the rigid body at the time of the motion start.
+    * It is used to add/offset some frames before the motion start, so the rigid bodies can have more smooth transition at the beginning
 * Update scene settings
     * Performs automatic setting of the camera range and frame rate after the motion data read.

-Other
+Notes
 ------
-* If the camera and the character motion is in a different file, character motion to select the Armature and Mesh, please be imported in two so that the camera motion to select the Camera.
+* If camera and character motions are not in one file, import two times.
+First, select Armature and Mesh and import the character motion.
+Second, select Camera and import the camera motion.
-* When you import the motion data will apply the motion to each bone using a bone names.
+* When mmd_tool imports motion data, mmd_tool uses the bone name to apply motion to each bone.
-    * If the bone name and the structure is consistent with the MMD model, it is possible import of motion in the original model, and the like.
+    * If the bone name and the bones structure matches with MMD model, you can import the motion to any model.
-    * If you want to load the MMD model by a method other than mmd_tools, please be bone name to match the MMD model.
+    * When you import MMD model by using other than mmd_tools, match bone names to those in MMD model.
-* The camera generates a Empty object named MMD_Camera, it will be assigned to the motion to this object.
+* mmd_tools creates an empty model named "MMD_Camera" and assigns the motion to the object.
-* If you want to import with the offset to or frame if you want to import more than one motion, please edit the animation in the NLA editor.
+* If you want to import multiple motions or want to import motion with offset, edit the motion with NLA editor.
-* If the initial position of the animation is far away and the origin of the model, you may be rigid body simulation to collapse.
-In that case, please increase the vmd import parameters "margin".
+* If the origin point of the motion is significantly different from the origin point of the model, rigid body simulation might break.
+If this happens, increase "margin" parameter in vmd import.
-* Motion data because to prevent the collapse of the physical simulation "margin" is added.
-This margin is the value of the "margin" is specified at the time of vmd import.
+* mmd_tool adds blank frames to avoid the glitch from physics simulation.
+The number of the blank frames is "margin" parameter in vmd import.
-    * Imported motion body will start from the value +1 frame of the "margin".
-(Example: If the margin = 5, 6 th frame becomes the 0-th frame of vmd motion)
+    * The imported motion starts from the frame number "margin" + 1. (e.g. If margin is 5, frame 6 is frame 0 in vmd motion)
-For * pmx import
+* pmx import
-    * If the weight information of the vertex of SDEF, do the same treatment as the BDEF2.
+    * If the weight information is SDEF, mmd_tool processes as if it is in BDEF2.
-    * It does not correspond to morph information other than the vertex morph.
+    * mmd_tool only supports vertex morph.
-    * Rigid setting "physical + bone alignment" is treated as "physics".
+    * mmd_tool treats "Physics + Bone location match" in rigid body setting as "Physics simulation".
-* If you want to import multiple pmx files, please unified scale.
+* Use the same scale in case you imports multiple pmx files.

-Known problems
+Known issues
 ----------
-* Because you are forcibly resolve the non-collision group of rigid body, you may want to freeze When you import a model number of rigid body often.
-    * Well, this is not exactly a complete freeze, it just is taking unusual time to read.
+* Resolution of rigid body non collision group is brute-force now.
+If the model has too many rigid bodies, import would cause lockup.
+    * Accurately, the lockup is not a real lockup but import takes excessively long time.
-    * If you want to load the freeze to model, please put a check to "ignore non collision groups" option.
+    * When you import the model that causes this issue, turn on "ignore non collision groups" option.
-    * If you turn on the above-mentioned options, unintended rigid bodies is interference, there is a possibility that normal physical simulation does not work.
+    * When you turn on the option, undesired collision would occur among rigid bodies and physics simulation wouldn't work as expected.
-* "Movement grant" bone does not work correctly.
+* "Additional move" bones don't work as expected.
-* If the object of the coordinate (root of empty and Armature) is moved from the origin, it may bone structure to collapse.
+* The bone structure would break if you move the object (empty object at root and Armature) position from the origin.
-    * If you want to move the model, without the movement of an object mode, please move the bone, such as "center" or "all of the parent" in Pose Mode.
+    * If you want to move the model, use Pose Mode and move "Center" or "Parent of all" bone and don't use object mode.
-    * Status quo, because resolution is difficult, it is recommended that you do not move operation in the object mode.
+    * Since resolving this issue is difficult, I recommend not to use Object mode to move objects.

 License
 ----------
 &Copy; 2012-2014 sugiany